Documentation

 Parse the 402 response

-The error.message field contains a JSON-encoded PaymentRequired object.
-Parse it to get the cost and the accepted payment schemes.
+The body is the PaymentRequired object — parse it directly to get the cost and the accepted payment schemes:

 {